Quickstart: Create a policy assignment to identify non-compliant resources

 |Resource State||Effect||Policy Evaluation||Compliance State|

-* The Append, DeployIfNotExist, and AuditIfNotExist effects require the IF statement to be TRUE.
-The effects also require the existence condition to be FALSE to be non-compliant.
+The DeployIfNotExist and AuditIfNotExist effects require the IF statement to be TRUE and the existence condition to be FALSE to be non-compliant.
 When TRUE, the IF condition triggers evaluation of the existence condition for the related resources.

 Clean up resources